me2d09/bacquerel/neutron-phd.md

 ---

-For further details or informal inquiries, feel free to contact **Dr. Jeroen Custers** at: [jeroen.custers@matfyz.cuni.cz](mailto:jeroen.custers@matfyz.cuni.cz)

 ### 👋 Sounds good?

 Fill in following form and send us your application.
-For further details or informal inquiries, feel free to contact **Dr. Ross Colman** at: [ross.colman@matfyz.cuni.cz](mailto:ross.colman@matfyz.cuni.cz).
+For further details or informal inquiries, feel free to contact **Dr. Jeroen Custers** at: [jeroen.custers@matfyz.cuni.cz](mailto:jeroen.custers@matfyz.cuni.cz).
 Become a key part of **pioneering research** into the mysteries of quantum materials!

 {% include hiring-form.html formurl="https://submit-form.com/gzy0GAyG" %}